SerraKD/color-me-confused/README.md

 - __Modal__

-- The modal has clear but short instructions about how to play the game, information about countdown timer and gives a tip without being too obvious.
+- The modal has clear and short instructions about how to play the game, information about countdown timer and gives a tip without being too obvious.

 - It can be closed by clicking on the close button at the bottom of the modal.